YSawc/embassyFc2/README.md

 cargo run --bin jmp_abs_test
 ```

 If test passed, passed message shown as below.
+If test not passed, fpga requires reset for initializing internal state machine and registers.
 ```
 ...
 INFO  rw flag is high